contains the active ingredient atorvastatin calcium

 Before you start to take it

-Muscle pain, tenderness or weakness from other medicines used to treat cholesterol or triglycerides.
+muscle pain, tenderness or weakness from other medicines used to treat high cholesterol or triglycerides

 If you have had one of these strokes before, this medicine may increase the risk of you having a haemorrhagic stroke.

-If you have not told your doctor about any of the above, tell them before you start taking Lorstat.
+If you have not told your doctor about any of the above, tell him/her before you start taking LORSTAT.